agnwinds/python/docs/sphinx/source/developer/cuda.rst

     mpirun -n $SLURM_NTASKS py model.pf

-If CUDA is enabled and no GPU resources are found, Sirocco will exit early in the program with an appropriate error message.
+If CUDA is enabled and no GPU resources are found, SIROCCO will exit early in the program with an appropriate error message.
 Note that a CUDA-aware MPI implementation is not required, as no data is communicated between GPUs.

 Implementation
 ==============

-In this part of the documentation, we will cover the implementation details of cuSolver in Sirocco. cuSolver is a matrix library within the NVIDIA CUDA ecosystem, designed to accelerate both dense and sparse linear algebra problems, including matrix factorisation, linear system solving and matrix inversion.
+In this part of the documentation, we will cover the implementation details of cuSolver in SIROCCO. cuSolver is a matrix library within the NVIDIA CUDA ecosystem, designed to accelerate both dense and sparse linear algebra problems, including matrix factorisation, linear system solving and matrix inversion.
 To use cuSolver, very little GPU specific code needs to be written, other than code to allocate memory on the GPU.
 There are therefore a number of similarities